 All our business activities are managed through ethical trade, and driven by our values of transparency, diversity, and trust.
 Our policy on responsible business conduct is approved by our management and the Board and is followed by all of our employees.
-Conducting responsible business has always been our priority, and our new due diligence procedures have motivated our employees to continue their work toward sustainable development in 2023.
-We have experienced great commitment and have increased international teamwork.
-In 2023, the company management and the CSR Coordinator presented the company's future goals and strategies for sustainability to all employees.
-In addition, we presented a new platform on our intranet, to display our policies and make them easily accessible.
+Conducting responsible business has always been our priority.
 Activities and goals were also presented to the Board during one of our yearly meetings.
 Here, our ongoing due diligence routines were evaluated, and our future goals, planned activities, and policies were discussed.